Scoliosis & Deformity Correction Surgery

 When correcting a curve or deformity in the spine, we employ minimally invasive techniques and technologies to cause as little disruption as possible to the patient.
 Surgical tools that we use include robotic guidance, stealth navigation, ultrasonic or laser cutting devices.

-Spinal Deformity Surgeries
+Types of Spinal Deformity Surgeries

 Kyphosis correction is one of the several spinal deformity correction surgeries done by the spinal specialists at VSI.
 Those with a kyphosis deformity often notice a hunchback appearance, when there is increased curvature in the thoracic spine.
 The goal of this surgical reconstruction surgery is to decrease patients’ symptoms while restoring their spine to a more natural position.
 Symptoms often include stiffness, pain and in some cases patients will have numbness or tingling.